MrButak/e-shop/README.md

 menu items and store order information.

 **Technologies:**
-Frontend: Vue, Javascript , CSS, Backend: Node.js, Express, Postgres, Stripe API, Send In Blue API
+Frontend: Vue, Javascript , CSS, Backend: Node.js, Express, Postgres, Stripe API, Send In Blue API, Heroku (for deployment)

 **Database:** A Postgres database is used to store menu items and order and customer details.